bveiga/react-components/README.md

-# Veiga Studios React Components
+# React Components
-This is a library of reusable React-style components originally made for projects by Veiga Studios.
+This is a library of reusable React-style TypeScript components originally made for projects by Bruno Veiga.

 ## Version History
 v1.0.0